 Lets start at the beginning and go through the filter system looking for leaks.
 Check each of these items closely for water leaks with the filter running and again with the filter turned off.
 Most of the time the leak will be in one of these places.

 A properly installed skimmer should not leak, when they do you will see water dripping down the wall on the outside of the pool.
 They do not leak down the wall on the inside.
 You will always know if the skimmer is leaking.
 Most of the time a little tightening on the skimmer screws will solve the problem.
 If not you may need to reset or replace the gaskets.
-I would not try to fix the problem with silicone.
+I would not try to fix the problem with silicone, although it is an option used by many people.

 There is a fitting that goes into the front of the hair and lint pot.
 This is usually a threaded fitting.
 Again, you need to determine if the leak is the fitting or the hose.
 With all of the threaded fittings that can be installed into the filter system in anyplace I treat in this way.
 I first brush on some T plus 2.
 It is a liquid Teflon that can be purchased at Home Depot.
 I then wrap the fitting with Teflon tape.
-When prepared this way the fittings will never leak.
+When prepared this way the fittings will never leak, or at least should never leak.
+Using a pipe wrench to get them tight is always useful.

 A leak in your multi port valve can usually be fixed by tightening the screws that hold it in place.
 The valve assembly is usually attached to the tank with ring clamp.
 Leaks in this area can usually be fixed by tightening the clamp.
 Replace the gasket or lubricate the o-ring if needed.